Cat5TV/plugin.video.category5/README.md

 # plugin.video.category5
-Category5.TV addon (unoffical) for Kodi - very raw code at this time.
+Category5.TV addon for Kodi - very raw code at this time.

 Watch all the episodes from Category 5 at your pleasure.
 (Live show streaming coming soon)